 IPF may progress despite therapy.
-If this happens, lung transplantation may be an option for you.
+If this happens, discuss with your health care provider if lung transplantation may be an option for you.

 Lung transplant surgery replaces one or two diseased lungs with healthy lungs from a non-living donor.
 With improved surgical techniques and post-transplant care, this may offer you improved quality of life and longer survival.
 IPF doesn’t recur in transplanted lungs.